 They state they are suitable for vegetarians – but they don’t say they are vegan – but don’t go away just yet.

-While a closer examination of the ingredients shows that the Cheddar, Sour Cream, Honey BBQ and Tomato and Mozarella definitely aren’t vegan as they contain things like whey powder, butter and honey – I can’t see anything on the Sea Salt or Sun-Ripened Chilli ones that screams animal ingredient – and they are on the list of Peta’s Accidentally Vegan Snack foods so I think that means you’re safe and yes, at least two of the Sunbites flavours are vegan.
+While a closer examination of the ingredients shows that the Roasted Onion, Sour Cream and Honey Glazed Barbeque definitely aren’t vegan as they contain things like whey powder, butter and honey – I can’t see anything on the Sun-Ripened Chilli ones that screams animal ingredient – and they are on the list of Peta’s Accidentally Vegan Snack foods so I think that means you’re safe and yes, at least one of the Sunbites flavours is vegan.

 While we’re here do you remember their Cardboard Jane advert – it always makes me laugh?
 I’ve spent way too much time feeling like that on diets.